Running Injuries: My Pain Management Plan

 It’s 6:55 AM.
-I’m wrapped in ice as I shoveling down a healthy bowl of cereal while I’m writing this post.
-I had a fun 4:40 AM run with my friends Rushton, Rob & Dawn.
-We ran 9 1/2 miles in the cool morning for which I felt great….for about the first 6 miles.
-That’s when “they” decided to join me for the last 3 1/2 miles.
+I’m wrapped in ice while scarfing down a healthy bowl of cereal and writing this post.
+I just got home after an invigorating 4:40 AM run with my friends Rushton, Rob and Dawn.
+We logged 9 1/2 miles in the cool morning breeze, which felt great…for about the first 6 miles.
+That’s when my other buddies decided to join in for the last 3 1/2.

-When I mentioned my pains to Rushton at about 8 miles into the run, recognizing my sports medicine background, she challenged me with one stern question: “What are YOU going to do about it?“
+When I mentioned my pain to Rushton about 8 miles into the run, knowing my sports medicine background, she challenged me with one stern question: “What are YOU going to do about it?“

-Here’s exactly what I did to combat my 3 running injuries to keep them from forcing me to walk home and/or to miss my big race next weekend:
+I’m sure you’re wondering what a professional like me would do to solve training woes like the ones I encountered.
+You’re in luck!
+Here is the plan I immediately put into action to combat my three running injuries and keep them from forcing me to walk home and/or miss my big race next weekend:

 During the Run

-- Every 3 minutes I did 3 Carriocca drills on each side while keeping my knees low to emphasize trunk rotation and loosen my hips and lateral thighs.
+2. Every 3 minutes, I performed three Carioca drills on each side while keeping my knees low to emphasize trunk rotation and loosen my hips and lateral thighs.
 I do this during all my long runs and races as well.

-- I switched to the other side of the road to change the road angle to relaxed my legs.
+3. I switched to the other side of the road to change the road angle to relax my legs.

 After the Run

-- I drank 15 oz of a water & Gatorade mixture to hydrate my inflamed tissues.
+1. I drank 15 oz of a water and Gatorade mixture to hydrate my inflamed tissues.
 (1 minute)

-- I elevated my legs against the wall while pumping my ankles, wiggling my toes and setting my quads to emphasize the drainage of leg waste products produced during my run.
-(4 minute)
+2. I elevated my legs against a wall while pumping my ankles, wiggling my toes and setting my quads to help drain leg waste products produced during my run.
+(4 minutes)

-- I quickly stretched my hip flexors, quads, hamstrings, calves and toe flexors under the enthusiastic supervision of Marshall, my Flexibility Advisor.
-(4 minute)
+5. I quickly stretched my hip flexors, quads, hamstrings, calves and toe flexors under the enthusiastic supervision of Marshall, my official Flexibility Advisor.
+(4 minutes)

-- Finally, with my legs feeling more relaxed, my muscles more pliable and my mind at ease with my running injuries, I iced my calves and thighs with my 110% Play Harder cold compression sleeves.
+7. Finally, with my legs more relaxed, my muscles more pliable and my mind more at peace with my injuries, I iced my calves and thighs with my 110% Play Harder cold compression sleeves.
 (30 seconds)

-I have my big mud run race next weekend and I can’t afford to disrupt my training or to have running pain interfere with my busy schedule.
+I’m looking forward to my big mud run race next weekend and can’t afford to disrupt my training or let running pain interfere with my busy schedule.

 Take Home Points

-- Taking care of a running injury quickly and properly is the key for the mature athlete if you want to stay in the game.
+- Addressing a running injury quickly and properly is key for mature athletes to stay in the game.

-- The first step to getting healthier below the neck is to get your mind healthy above the neck.
-Visualize yourself being healthy & happy then do what is necessary to make it a reality!
+- The first step to get healthier below the neck is to get your mind right above the neck.
+Visualize yourself as a healthy and happy athlete, then do what is needed to make this become a reality!